-The Office of International Programs in Agriculture (IPA) recognizes the importance of having a global perspective, which is why it strives to provide students with a variety of opportunities to engage in international agricultural learning, research, and service.
+CFAES International Programs (IPA) recognizes the importance of having a global perspective, which is why we strive to provide students with a variety of opportunities to engage in international agricultural learning, research, and service.

-The Ohio Program (TOP) is a part of IPA and specializes in providing international internships in agriculture, horticulture, turfgrass and agricultural business.
+The Ohio Program (TOP) specializes in providing international internships in agriculture, horticulture, turfgrass and agricultural business.
 Throughout more than 35 years in the College of Food, Agricultural, and Environmental Sciences (CFAES), TOP has hosted over 10,000 participants for training and currently has 40 signed agreements with colleges and educational organizations from around the world.
 Visit TOP to learn more about the international internships that our offered and how to apply.

 From "Human and Animal Interactions" to "Food Safety & Security", the CFAES offers 16 education abroad courses in 18 countries.
-To explore the many education abroad courses that approximately 40% of all CFAES undergraduate students take part in, please visit the Academic Programs' Education Abroad page or contact Kelly Newlon.
+To explore the many education abroad courses that approximately 40% of all CFAES undergraduate students take part in, please visit the Academic Programs' Education Abroad page or contact Ryan Vonderhaar.

 As the sixth-largest producing institution of Peace Corps volunteers, Ohio State encourages students to apply their skills through the Peace Corps after graduation.
 Peace Corps assignments typically last 27 months and are based in one of 63 countries in which the Peace Corps is currently operating.
 Depending on the nature of their assignment, volunteers can expect to help local communities in areas like education, health services, agriculture & environment, and community development.
 For more information, visit Ohio State Peace Corps.